twitchyliquid64/subshard/README.md

  * Firefox lacks a lot of generic exploit protections that other browsers implement.
  * The Tor browser cuts its updates from Extended Support Release, often getting important security fixes _months_ after it is patched.
 Chrome, by contrast prioritises these releases and has them out typically in 2 weeks.
 They also do some patching to mitigate this, but I can't say I have the highest of confidence in this approach.
  * There are comparitively few versions of the browser bundle, meaning exploit writers have an easier job targeting exploits for Tor users.
 Ideally, a large number of browsers with diverse code bases are used, making targeted exploits harder.
+ * All Tor traffic is generated on the server, meaning your local network cannot easily detect Tor is in use.
+Rather, they see a HTTPS proxy connection.
+This also simplifies client configuration.
  * Subshard is an attempt to bring the best of Chromes security into the Tor ecosystem.

 ## Other features